• Skip to main content

 Here’s the process I use to transcribe my handwritten text:

-1. Write my journal as usual.
+1. Write in my journal as usual.

 2. Take a picture with my phone’s camera of each page in the entry.